 Though fall has technically arrived here in Southern California, we have not been feeling it weather wise!
 With temperatures reaching the mid 90’s in some parts of Orange County, we decided that this week’s child safety topic should be on pool safety.
-Here are some helpful tools when taking our kids out to the pool on those warmer days.
+Here, our personal injury lawyer put together some helpful tools when taking our kids out to the pool on those warmer days.

 - No running while around the pool – this helps to prevent any slips or falls into the pool or around the pool